 This book shows parents and teachers how to use the models inside as starting points for 3D printable explorations.
 Students can start with these models and vary them for their own explorations.
 Unlike other sets of models that can just be scaled, these models have the science built-in to allow for more insight into the fundamental concepts.

 Appendix A: 3D printing, OpenSCAD, MatterControl, and archives.

 Put simply, MatterHackers is the smart place to shop for all things 3D printing and digital manufacturing.
 The MatterHackers pros are here to partner with you through every step of your journey turning idea into reality and here are just a few of the perks you’ll receive as a customer:

-Have a question about this MatterHackers 3D Printed Science Projects - Paperback Book?
+Have a question about this MatterHackers CLEARANCE - 3D Printed Science Projects - Paperback Book?
 Looking for a recommendation?
 No problem.
 Feel free to contact us.